dustinspecker/paperback/readme.md

       jumping-button.js
       style.css
 ```
-### 2. Create a templates directory mirroring the file structure of the actual project.
+### 2. Create a `pages` directory mirroring the file structure of the actual project.
+The `pages` directory holds the templates.
 ```diff
 proj/
   components/